x00tex/hackTheBox/Boxes/linux/Retired/forge/README.md

 file upload from remote url looks interesting.
 * There is a hidden parameter `remote` in url-file-upload post request contains value `1`.
-* server feching urls with python requests module, get form nc listener.
+* server fetching urls with python requests module, get form nc listener.

       curl -s -X 'POST' --data-binary 'url=http://127.1:21/&remote=1' 'http://forge.htb/upload'

   ![](screenshots/server-url-req.png)

-* localhost is blacklisted but can be bypasswd with `127.1` and this can lead to SSRF(?).
+* localhost is blacklisted but can be bypassed with `127.1` and this can lead to SSRF(?).
-* for bad urls server throughing errors and that way we can do port scan on local host.
+* for bad urls server through errors and that way we can do port scan on local host.
 * hostname `forge.htb` is also blocked but can be bypassed by using uppercase character: `FORGE.htb`

 Running Intruder to bruteforce port and found ftp server port `21`.